Arms Identification Service

 The Six-Pointed Star has also occasionally been considered one of the many Masonic symbols and often-times a symbol of war.

-I found a another website, seriously dedicated to the research of this mark.
+I found a website dedicated to the research of this mark.
 I do not necessarily subscribe to the content - and do not endorse it - but if you wade through the religious rhetoric, it is quite informative.
 You can access it through this link: The Six Pointed Star.
 Once again, although I do not endorse the commentary, I have been asked so many questions about this "Star of David," I thought I would point you in a direction and let you draw your own conclusions on this matter.

 If you need further information, please request such on the Weapons Identification Service page. .